Cryptocarya anamalayana: Description

 Small, rare evergreen trees up to 8 metres tall with greyish-brown, smooth bark and characteristic fulvous tomentose branchlets, young shoots, and leaves.
 The thick, coriaceous leaves are simple, alternate, and spirally arranged on the branchlets, with petioles about 1.2 cm long and a leaf blade of 8.5-20 cm length by 3.5-9 cm width.
 The leaf shape is elliptic-oblong and it has a sharp acuminate apex, while the base is acute or rounded.
 The leaves are pale glaucous beneath.
 The nerves are fulvous tomentose on both sides of the leaves and the midrib is raised.
 About 8 pairs of secondary nerves are there in each leaf and the tertiary nerves are distinct and obliquely parallel.
-The flowers are bisexual, arranged in short cymose panicles (also fulvous tomentose) upto 3 cm long, with prominent oblong bracts and bracteoles that are apparently persistent.
+The flowers are bisexual, arranged in short cymose panicles (also fulvous tomentose) up to 3 cm long, with prominent oblong bracts and bracteoles that are apparently persistent.
 The flowers have 9 stamens in 3 rows, with 2-celled anthers.
 The ovary is sessile, half inferior with a short, exserted style.
 The fruit is a drupe, with a single seed.
 The fruit is oblong and has 10-12 ridges along its length (2.5-4.0 cm long × 0.8–1.3 cm wide) and is obtuse at its ends, sparsely hairy, light to bright green when young and glossy black when ripe.